 The general rule of thumb for mortgage eligibility is that you can borrow around four times your annual household gross income, and no more than 32% of your gross income should go for housing and mortgage expenses.
 However, there are more factors involved in calculating your mortgage affordability amount and consequently, the real calculation is more complicated.
 Your monthly non-housing expenses, such as food and utilities, and also your monthly debt payments are involved as they reduce the amount of income you have for your mortgage payments.
 A quick way to check is to use a mortgage payment calculator to see how much payments are required every month.

 For example, say you have an annual household income of $140,000 and have saved $70,000 for a down payment.
 Your monthly non-housing expenses are $2,000, you’re paying off your student debt at around $300 monthly and your car loan costs you $400 per month even with a low car loan rate.
 That’s $2,700 from your monthly income to start with.
 Your mortgage affordability, the amount you can afford to spend on a home, works out at $658,000.

 You can find out how much you can afford by using our mortgage affordability calculator.

 After the mortgage stress test was introduced in October 2016, and later revised and expanded in January 2018, buyers’ affordability decreased significantly.
 The aim of the mortgage stress test is to ensure that homeowners in Canada can still meet their mortgage payments if the interest rate rises.
 This is especially important while our interest rates are at historical lows.
 This helps to protect the Canadian economy, specifically the real estate sector, against any future financial stress.
-You need to show that the monthly mortgage payments still fit into your monthly income by using the greater interest rate of your mortgage rate plus 2% or the Bank of Canada 5-year benchmark rate and qualifying mortgage rate of 4.79% as of December 2020.
+You need to show that the monthly mortgage payments still fit into your monthly income by using the greater interest rate of your mortgage rate plus 2% or the stress test qualifying rate of 5.25%, as of June 1st, 2021.
 To use your current annual income as the base, you must have passed the probation period which means you have been in the job for at least three or six months.